kubernetes-sigs/controller-runtime/designs/multi-cluster.md

 ### Goals

+- Provide an interface for plugging in a "cluster provider", which provides a dynamic set of clusters that should be reconciled by registered controllers.
 - Provide a way to natively write controllers that
   1. (UNIFORM MULTI-CLUSTER CONTROLLER) operate on multiple clusters in a uniform way, i.e. reconciling the same resources on multiple clusters, **optionally**